worldwidee/smart_app/README.md

        style: appFonts.L(),
     )
 ```
-- If you are working on Desktop/Web app also trying to get responsive textstyle, these textstyle sizes are calculated by multiplying the app width by some ratio
+- If you are working on Desktop/Web app also trying to get responsive textstyle, these textstyle sizes are calculated by multiplying the total app size(app width + app height) by some ratio
   Ratios : {
-    "xS": 0.007,
+    "xS": 0.005,
-    "S": 0.009,
+    "S": 0.007,
-    "M": 0.012,
+    "M": 0.009,
-    "L": 0.015,
+    "L": 0.012,
-    "xL": 0.020,
+    "xL": 0.015,
-    "mega": 0.030
+    "mega": 0.020
   }
   You can change these ratios with:
 ```dart